 My first work was on a fantasy series, and later I began work on a science fiction series.
-These are in-progress works that I hope to someday share with you!
+These are in-progress works and I’m excited to someday share them with you!

-My latest work is a single complete book.
-Not by Sight: The Story of Joseph, is a historically-accurate retelling of the story of Joseph, his brothers, and his coat, from the Old Testament of the Bible.
+My first complete work was Not by Sight: a novel of the patriarchs, a historically-accurate retelling of the story of Joseph, his brothers, and his coat, from the Old Testament of the Bible.
 It is the first in a series of historically-accurate Bible retellings – with an emphasis on both faith and humanity.